Boyz II Men: 1991–1993: Cooleyhighharmony and "End of the Road"

-Boyz II Men's first album, Cooleyhighharmony, was released on Motown in 1991 and was produced by Dallas Austin and the Characters.
-Cooleyhighharmonys drum-heavy new jack swing sound and multi-layered sampled backdrops were similar to that of Bell Biv DeVoe's own work, but featured classic-soul styled vocals in place of BBD's rapping and brassier singing.
-This style was dubbed "hip hop doo-wop" by the group and Bivins, who presented Boyz II Men and adolescent R&B group Another Bad Creation to the public as BBD's protégés.
+Boyz II Men's first album, Cooleyhighharmony, was released on Motown in 1991 and was mainly produced by Dallas Austin.
+Cooleyhighharmonys drum-heavy new jack swing sound and multi-layered sampled backdrops were similar to that of New Edition offshoot Bell Biv DeVoe (BBD), but Boyz II Men featured classic-soul styled vocals in place of BBD's rapping and brassier singing.
+This style was dubbed "hip-hop doo-wop" by the group and Bivins, who presented Boyz II Men and Another Bad Creation to the public as BBD's protégés.

-From the beginning, Boyz II Men featured all four members as leads, avoiding the usual R&B group arrangement of one or two lead singers and a team of background singers.
-The multiple-lead arrangement became a Boyz II Men trademark, and it became typical to hear Wanyá Morris' vibrato-heavy tenor, Shawn Stockman's tenor voice, Nathan Morris' baritone, and Michael McCary's bass (often used in spoken-word sections of many Boyz II Men hits) trading bars in each song.
+From the beginning, Boyz II Men featured all four members as leads, avoiding the typical R&B group arrangement of one or two lead singers and a team of background singers.
+The multiple-lead arrangement became a Boyz II Men trademark: Wanyá Morris' melismatic tenor, Shawn Stockman's crystal-clear falsetto, Nathan Morris' husky baritone, and Michael McCary's true bass (often featured in spoken-word sections) trading bars in each song.

 The album's liner notes identified unique nicknames for each group member.
 These nicknames were devised in collaboration with Bivins in an attempt at marketing.
 Wanyá was "Squirt," Shawn was "Slim," Michael was simply "Bass," and Nathan assumed the name "Alex Vanderpool," after a soap opera character who brandished a nerdy style.

-Boyz II Men's first single, the Dallas Austin-produced "Motownphilly," featured a rap cameo by Michael Bivins that tells of how he met Boyz II Men.
+Boyz II Men's debut single, "Motownphilly," featured a rap cameo by Michael Bivins that describes how he discovered Boyz II Men.
 The single's release was accompanied by a music video that presented the group in hip-hop style.
-(The video also included cameos from fellow Philadelphia High School for Creative and Performing Arts alumni Black Thought and Questlove of The Roots.)
+(The video also included cameos from fellow CAPA alumni Black Thought and Questlove of The Roots.)
 Cooleyhighharmonys second single was an a cappella cover of a classic Motown tune, G.C.
-Cameron's "It's So Hard to Say Goodbye to Yesterday" from the 1975 film Cooley High, while "Uhh Ahh" served as the third single.
+Cameron's "It's So Hard to Say Goodbye to Yesterday" from the 1975 film Cooley High.
+The sensual "Uhh Ahh" served as the third single.